-I would highly recommend using reusable silicone cupcake cases to bake the cupcakes originally.
+- I would highly recommend using reusable silicone cupcake cases to bake the cupcakes originally.
 It makes it easier to take the cupcake out of the wrapper and creates less waste.

-Why not try adding royal icing or extra piper buttercream for a perfect finish?
+- Why not try adding royal icing or extra piper buttercream for a perfect finish?

 I will be serving these at a bake sale next week for Alzheimers Society Cupcake Day – I hope you get involved.
 Don’t forget to subscribe to my monthly Newsletter so you do not miss any future blog posts.